 Eritrea is one of the most secretive and isolated countries of the world.
-In 2002, the government outlawed every religion except for Islam, Orthodox Christianity, Roman Catholicism and the Lutheran Church.
+In 2002, the government outlawed every religion except for Sunni Islam, Eritrean Orthodox, Roman Catholicism and the Lutheran Church.
 All other religious groups are illegal, and the government heavily controls approved churches.
 Years of Communism, required military service and economic depression have forced many Eritreans -- including evangelical believers -- to flee the country.
 Despite these hardships, the underground church in Eritrea continues to grow due to the faithfulness of church leaders both inside and outside the country.

 Life for Christians: